 Their 2006 Zinfandel is delicious, full bodied and has very concentrated fruit flavors.
 It is an earthy wine with great flavors of blackberry, raspberry and chocolate notes on the palate with again a nice spicy finish.
 The 2004 Syrah is a big wine with well structured tannins which do add a certain grip to the wine but do not overwhelm the wonderful fruit flavors.

-The 2009 Cabernet Sauvignon is from the well-regarded Sacrashe Vineyard in the rocky hills of Rutherford (near the Auberge du Soleil property).
+The 2009 Surh Cellars Cabernet Sauvignon is from the well-regarded Sacrashe Vineyard in the rocky hills of Rutherford (near Auberge du Soleil and owned by Craig and Kathryn Hall of Hall Wines).
 This wine was aged in both new and neutral French Oak.
 A neat sage or herb component shows on the bouquet – with notes of red currant and red cherry on the palate.
 This is a good food wine.
 Dusty tannins linger for quite some time.
 For a wine that is already more than six years old at the time of our tasting, it still shows plenty of youth on the palate.
 This will be a long lived wine if you have the patience to age it.

 It is recommended to let their Cabernet Sauvignon’s breathe before drinking as only then do the aromas and flavors really open up.
 Surh Luchtel has very good distribution within California as well as select other states.
 Their wines are really food friendly and you can find representation at a number of restaurants in states where they have distribution.
-Locally in the Napa area you can find their wine at several wine shops including ACME Fine Wines in St. Helena.
+Locally in the Napa area you can find their wine at several wine shops including ACME Fine Wines in St. Helena and the Oakville Grocery.
 In addition, they have a mailing list.
 For more information visit: www.surhcellars.com

 NOTE: this review has been identified as needing a *major* update.